drensin/Remixatron/README.md

     optional arguments:
       -h, --help         show this help message and exit -clusters N        set the number of clusters into which we want to bucket the audio.
-Deafult: 0 (automatically try to find the optimal cluster value.)
+Default: 0 (automatically try to find the optimal cluster value.)
       -start start_beat  start on a specific beat.
-Deafult: 1 -save label        Save the remix to a file, rather than play it.
+Default: 1 -save label        Save the remix to a file, rather than play it.
 Will create file named [label].wav
       -duration seconds  length (in seconds) to save.
 Must use with -save.
-                         Deafult: 180
+                         Default: 180
       -verbose           print extra info about the track and play vector

 **Example 1:**